IATI/IATI.github.io/_posts/2021-08-31-welcome-to-the-blog.markdown

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].

+P.S.
+I might also recommend that anyone writing blogs in VS Code look into the Spell Checker extension.
+In VS Code, simply hit CTRL+P and then paste in `ext install streetsidesoftware.code-spell-checker`, which will automatically install the extension.
+Otherwise, it's very easy to accidentally misspell words!

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll